opscape-hq/hana-desktop/README.md

-# hana-cli
+# hana-desktop
-Hana is that one SSH client.
-Swifty and nifty, built on Rust - open-source forever.
+Opscape Hana is a modern cross-platform SSH client with extensive cloud functionalities.